Athenaeum of Philadelphia: Building

-Integration with Penn Libraries
+Collections

+The opening of the Free Library of Philadelphia in 1894 was competition for the Athenaeum and other member-supported libraries in the Philadelphia area.
+Under the presidency of George Vaux (1908-1996) the Athenaeum redefined itself as a special-collections library that was still membership-based, but held public exhibitions and events.
+The original collection scope was expanded.
+Collections include Victorian material culture; America theater buildings; architecture and garden design; books and printing; and early maps and prints of Philadelphia.
+There are extensive holdings for stained-glass master Nicola D’Ascenzo and for decorative painter George Herzog.

+Since the 1970s, the primary focus of the library’s research collections has become American architecture prior to 1930.
+Dealing with the work of architects, engineers, and builders, the archives include a wide range of materials such as architectural drawings, client records, photographs, and other supporting documentation.
+Its collections include architectural holdings for Thomas Ustick Walter, Paul Philippe Cret, Walter Mellor, Arthur I. Meigs, Louis Magaziner, and Theophilus P. Chandler, the founder of the University of Pennsylvania School of Architecture.
+The Athenaeum is also the official repository for the Philadelphia Chapter of the American Institute of Architects.

+In 1999 the Athenaeum partnered with the William Penn Foundation and others to establish the multi-institutional Philadelphia Architects and Buildings Project.
+This project has created a free online digital archive of materials from over 25 Philadelphia-area repositories: the American Architects and Buildings Database.

 In 2019, the Athenaeum of Philadelphia entered into an agreement with the libraries of the University of Pennsylvania to integrate their two collections, giving borrowing privilege to each other's patrons and making the Athenaeum's collection, which is focused on architecture, the built environment, and the decorative arts, searchable in Penn's online catalog.

 Athenaeum Literary Award

 The Athenaeum Literary Award is a literary award presented by Athenaeum of Philadelphia since 1950.
 It is awarded to authors who are "bona fide residents of Philadelphia or Pennsylvania living within a radius of 30 miles of City Hall".
 Eligible works are of general fiction or non-fiction; technical, scientific, and juvenile books are not included.
 The award was established in 1950 by Charles Wharton Stork (1881–1971), who was a board member of the Athenaeum from 1919 until 1968.